 The relationship between due diligence, preliminary assessments and subsequent EIAs is not always clearly demarcated.
-However, and in adherence of customary international law, an attempt to capture this relationship can is nevertheless captured be found in the 2013 amendments to the London Protocol.
+However, an attempt to capture this relationship can nevertheless be found in the 2013 amendments to the London Protocol.
 In particular, the general assessment framework in the new annex 5 envisages both an initial and subsequently detailed EIA for legitimate "marine geoengineering" research projects.
 This is not to say that the London Protocol informs the content of any established customary international law.
 Rather, the regulation envisioned in the London Protocol is reflective of customary international law in requiring, first, an initial EIA and, subsequently, a more detailed assessment.
-Following this Seen through the lens of customary international law, the London Protocol may provide essential guidance in giving content to what an initial and subsequent EIA in the context of an OAE research project may entails and, ultimately, the future regulation of any OAE research activity (see 3.6 below).
+Following this, the London Protocol may provide essential guidance in giving content to what an initial and subsequent EIA in the context of an OAE research project may entail and, ultimately, the future regulation of any OAE research activity (see 3.6 below).